Brand Colours - Picking the Perfect Palette

 Peaceful, freshness, simplicity, cleanliness, security, purity

-Choosing primary & secondary colors
+Choosing primary & secondary colours

 Monochromatic: